Metaverse for Wireless Systems: Architecture, Advances, Standardization, and Open Challenges: Foundations of Metaverse-Based Wireless Systems

 \subsubsection{Interactive Experience Technologies}

 A trend of a virtuality-reality continuum is followed by interactive experience technologies.
-VR is based on synthetic views along with additional information and is on the virtuality end, whereas, AR lies at the reality end.
+VR is based on synthetic views along with additional information and is on the virtuality end.
+On the other hand, AR is on the reality end.
 AR is based on enhancing physical view by using additional information.
 In a mixed reality (MR), the virtual world and physical words are merged and they interact in real time.
-Extended reality (XR) merges all three interactive experience technologies, such as MR, VR, and AR.
-XR will enable fine-grained human-specific information perception.
+Extended reality (XR) merges all three interactive experience technologies, such as AR, VR, and MR. XR will enable fine-grained human-specific information perception.
 Therefore, one can say that XR head-mounted display, sensors, and embedded systems are the main source of entrance to metaverse-enabled wireless systems \cite{wang2022survey}.
 Although interactive experience technologies will effectively enable metaverse, there is a need for efficient design based on edge computing.
 In a metaverse-enabled wireless system, there will be a massive number of running interactive experience technologies.
 Such devices will require on-demand computing resources with low latency.
 To do so, one must efficiently manage edge computing resources for various metaverse devices.
 Note that interactive experience technologies are well studied in the literature, still, there is a need for more research.
 The behavior of interactive experience in a metaverse will be different and more complex compared to general applications \cite{khan2022metaverse}.
 Therefore, there is a need for careful design considerations regarding the integration of interactive experience technologies in metaverse-enabled wireless systems.
 There can be many cases where the need for interactive experience technologies in the metaverse will be crucial \cite{IXR_1}.
 Example use cases are metaverse-assisted remote expert, metaverse-based real-time collaboration, and metaverse-based industrial maintenance, among others.
 Consider a remote expert system for industrial maintenance based on metaverse.
 Cameras and sensors installed near the industrial machine can take images and add annotations using interactive experience technologies.
 These images are sent to the remote expert using emerging communication technologies.
 The remote expert after adding annotations and suggestions will be shared with the industrial machine operators for providing guidance to remove faults.
 Meanwhile, the metaverse can use the data of the faults to train/further train machine learning meta space models.
+Such pre-trained models will be stored using a blockchain network.